VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Construction of VideoVerse Bench

-\textbf{Mechanics}, which evaluate whether an object in the video follows the laws of mechanics in its motion.
+\textbf{Dynamic Dimensions} can only be evaluated by understanding the temporal dynamics in a video (which cannot be represented in a single frame).
+The following five dynamic dimensions are defined in VideoVerse. \textit{(1) Event Following}, which evaluates whether the T2V model generates a temporally causal sequence of events specified in the given prompt. \textit{(2) Mechanics}, which evaluate whether an object in the video follows the laws of mechanics in its motion.
 This does not require interaction with other objects.
-For example, when a dumbbell is released from the hand, it should fall to the ground due to gravity, without a change in shape.

-\textbf{Interaction}, which evaluates whether the interactions between objects are physically reasonable.
+For example, when a dumbbell is released from the hand, it should fall to the ground due to gravity, without a change in shape. \textit{(3) Interaction}, which evaluates whether the interactions between objects are physically reasonable.
 Here, our focus is on interactions that involve direct object contact, regardless of material properties.
-For example, shaving with a razor should result in shorter facial hair.

-\textbf{Material Properties}, which evaluate whether an object's behaviour is consistent with its intrinsic material properties, even without explicit contact with other objects.
-For example, chocolate should gradually melt when heated.

-\textbf{Camera Control}, which evaluates whether the camera operations specified in the prompt, such as focus control and motion trajectory, are executed correctly.
+For example, shaving with a razor should result in shorter facial hair. \textit{(4) Material Properties}, which evaluate whether an object's behaviour is consistent with its intrinsic material properties, even without explicit contact with other objects.
+For example, chocolate should gradually melt when heated. \textit{(5) Camera Control}, which evaluates whether the camera operations specified in the prompt, such as focus control and motion trajectory, are executed correctly.